MazdaParveen/analog-Clock-in/README.md

 # analog-Clock-in
-this web app is developed with the help up of html css and javascript
+This web app is developed with the help up of HTML CSS and JavaScript